nperf-com/laminas-cache/docs/book/v4/storage/adapter.md

 >
 > The adapter has the following behavior in regard to the `max_items` option:
 >
-> - If the items persisted to the memory cache are exceeding the limit, a new item will be stored while an older item will be removed
+> - If the items persisted to the memory cache are exceeding the limit, a new item will be stored while the oldest item will be removed

 > ### Current process only
 >